Urfiya-Libaibe/ResistAI-AMR-Prediction-Platform/README.md

 # 🏥 ResistAI — Antibiotic Resistance AI App

-A multi-agent AI powered app that predicts antibiotic resistance (AMR) and recommends safer alternatives, built as a hackathon project to tackle one of WHO's top global health threats.
+A multi-agent AI powered app that predicts antibiotic resistance (AMR) and recommends safer alternatives, built as a Ideathon project to tackle one of WHO's top global health threats.

 ---